stevwyman/open_interest/README.md

 For a deeper answer ho [here](https://www.investopedia.com/terms/o/openinterest.asp) Futures in Germany are traded at the [EUREX](https://www.eurex.com/ex-de/)

 In theory we can look at the open interest for a particular index or asset and see for which level, how many contracts have been sold and are still open.
-Assuming the writer of the contract has an interest to 'move' the underlying in a direction so that the contract is becomming worthless or at least the delta is as low as possible, then we can also assume, that the sum of writers has an interest to move the underlying to the level, where they loose as least as possible.
+Assuming the writer of the contract has an interest to 'move' the underlying in a direction so that the contract is becoming worthless or at least the delta is as low as possible, then we can also assume, that the sum of writers has an interest to move the underlying to the level, where they loose as least as possible.
 That level is also called **max pain**.

 To access the data: